switch-blade-stuff/dpm/README.md

 # Data-Parralel Math

-This library contains a feature-complete implementation of the C++ data-parallel math library TS with optional extensions.
+This library implements a feature-complete version of the C++ data-parallel math library TS with optional extensions.

-## Compiler support

 ## SIMD intrinsics support

-The library currently supports the following architectures for SIMD operations:
+DPM currently supports the following architectures for SIMD operations:

 - x86
     - SSE